Polar Bears (The Naked Brothers Band): Plot

-Brothers Nat and Alex, aged twelve and nine respectively, are members of a rock band called The Naked Brothers Band.
+Brothers Nat and Alex Wolff, aged 12 and 9 respectively, are members of a rock band called The Naked Brothers Band.
 The film begins with the group—along with their ditzy nanny, Jesse—eating outside on a table in Pawnee Junction, Missouri.
 The cellist, Thomas, shows the audience a magazine which features a "Nat Wolff Exclusive."
 It shows "five reasons why Nat Wolff isn't perfect," and much to Nat's denial, the first one is: "he slurps his soup."

 The group has been touring the country in their psychedelic tour bus and their final stop is to New Orleans, Louisiana.

-While they are traveling on the bus, Jesse conducts a "manners class" for everyone, apart from Alex because he is "too young to play with knives".
+While they are traveling on the bus, the band's 21-year-old babysitter Jesse (Jesse Draper) conducts a "manners class" for everyone, apart from Alex because he is "too young to play with knives".
 This is arranged by Jesse, as Nat's table manners are not approved by the restaurant ballroom.
 While Jesse was in the middle of her lesson, Alex walked into the room.
 Jesse urged Alex to watch a digital versatile disc that she bought for him.
 Alex replies: "And what movie is this my lovely sugar plum?"
 Jesse recalled that a salesman from Blockbuster recommended buying this old humorous film called The Awful Truth, starring Cary Grant.
 After watching it, Alex comes back into the room explaining that she made a mistake; the film was actually called An Inconvenient Truth that featured Al Gore.
 Alex also recalls that "...Polar bears die in it, because the earth is too hot so their homes melt."
 That night, Alex becomes overly concerned about the polar bears losing their homes, so Nat suggests they gather all the money they make from their upcoming concert and give the proceeds to the environment.
 The next morning, Alex shows the viewers a list of things that he will be doing to preserve the environment.
 He wrote it on his arm so he does not waste paper and it includes recycling and not taking baths — except for "foot baths and butt baths."

 When they arrive to New Orleans, they meet up with the siblings' dad—along with the Wolff family's dog Lucky—waiting for them at the bus stop.
 They later arrive at Onita's (Donna Lynn Leavy) family's house, and everyone is overjoyed that they have reunited.
 Onita's family has been friendly with the boys, their father and late mother since the siblings' early childhood.
 The band members also interact with Onita's daughters, "Big Ella" (Saorise Scott) and "Little Grace" (Grace Cartwright), despite "Big Ella" being the younger sister and "Little Grace" being the eldest.